 First, this will avoid any confusion as to whether or not the hotel does accept cash.
 They should be able to explain the process that they utilize for cash payments and should also be able to notate on your file that you will be paying with cash.

-Most likely, you will be in a small minority of customers who pay for hotels with cash so don’t be surprised if the front desk agent is not initially clear on how to process your transaction when you arrive.
+Most likely, you will be in a minority of customers who pay for hotels with cash so don’t be surprised if the front desk agent is not initially clear on how to process your transaction when you arrive.
+Be patient!

 When you check into a hotel typically you are asked to hand over a credit card and a government-issued ID.

 If you are paying cash it’s possible that the hotel will apply extra scrutiny to your ID, especially if it is an out-of-state ID or foreign passport.
-If something looks questionable (e.g., you don’t look like the guy or gal in the photo) they may turn you away and not allow the cash payment.
+If something looks questionable (e.g., you don’t look like the guy or gal in the photo or it’s expired) they may turn you away and not allow the cash payment.

 Make the cash deposit